 - Something in Between |SCP Hotel Colorado Springs

 TIP: If you’re wanting to camp in Colorado Springs, don’t.
-It’s too dense of city to find any decent campsite.
+It’s too dense of a city to find any decent campsite.
 Set your sights on the surrounding areas, around Pikes Peak, if you want a proper campsite.

 Stop 2: Visit the Dillon Pinnacles in Gunnison